vrslev/postgres-container2wasm/README.md

-Built a postgres.wasm from docker container.
+(WIP) Built a postgres.wasm from docker container.
 See artifact here: https://github.com/vrslev/postgres-container2wasm/actions/runs/15632751383.

 Run it with [wasmtime](https://wasmtime.dev).
 If you have [mise](https://mise.jdx.dev):